Does this sound familiar?

 I’d like to introduce you to Adam.

-I helped him resolve a 10 year shoulder injury… but before that, he tried multiple physical therapists.
+I helped him end a 10 year battle with chronic shoulder pain… but before that, he tried multiple physical therapists.

 He felt out of options and turned to rest.